pranavisai/openAPI/README.md

 # openAPI
-This repository consists of the documentation and practical I did while learning open API.
+This repository consists of the documentation and practical I did while learning open API with postman.